Opinion | Hey Trump Fans! The President is BACK and You’re Invited to Attend an Exclusive Masque!

 Don’t wait!
 Time’s a-ticking!
 As we can tell because in that final chamber of black velvet there is AN IMMENSE CLOCK OF EBONY whose OMINOUS STRIKING, UPON THE HOUR, will start you from your revelry and cast a pall over the WHOLE OCCASION!
 Basement Joe Biden would NEVER DARE to enter that FINAL ROOM!

 Just to be considered for this guest list is a huge honor.
 Don’t hesitate to attend.
-You won’t want to miss this GAY AND MAGNIFICENT REVEL in what promise to be DENSELY CROWED APARTMENTS where we will BID DEFIANCE TO CONTAGION!
+You won’t want to miss this GAY AND MAGNIFICENT REVEL in what promise to be DENSELY CROWDED APARTMENTS where we will BID DEFIANCE TO CONTAGION!
 All the fun and excitement of the Amy Coney Barrett nomination announcement, but with MUCH OF THE BEAUTIFUL, MUCH OF THE WANTON, MUCH OF THE BIZARRE, SOMETHING OF THE TERRIBLE, AND NOT A LITTLE OF THAT WHICH MIGHT HAVE EXCITED DISGUST!

 The President can’t wait to get back out on the campaign trail and back at events with supporters, and he can’t think of a better way to kick things off than with this ASSEMBLY of PHANTASMS!
 There are some who MIGHT THINK HIM MAD!
 But HIS FOLLOWERS FEEL THAT HE IS NOT!
 It is NECESSARY to hear and see and touch him to be sure!
 So RSVP Now!